The culmination of Messiah's mission, 19:45-24:53

 3. The glorification of the Messiah, 23:26-24:53

-Luke concludes his gospel with a third appearance of Jesus to his disciples.
-During this appearance in Jerusalem, Jesus explains from the scriptures the meaning of his death and resurrection.
+It was the day of resurrection and many of the disciples had gathered in Jerusalem to discuss the reports that Jesus had risen from the dead.
+"While they were talking about this Jesus himself stood among them."
+During this appearance, Jesus explains from the scriptures the meaning of his death and resurrection.
 He then commissions his disciples to be "witnesses" (now to all nations and in the power of the Holy Spirit), he blesses them and then disappears.

 lalountwn (lalew) pres. part. "while [they] were still talking" - [they] speaking.
 Genitive absolute participle, best treated here as a temporal clause, as NIV.